kundajelab/bpnet/README.md

 Note: It might take a few minutes for the training to begin once the above command has been issued, be patient and you should see the training eventually start.

-### 3. Predict on test set
+### 2. Model Prediction

-Once the training is complete we can generate predictions on the test chromosome.
+Once the training is complete we can generate predictions on the test set chromosomes to understand how well the model performs on regions not seen during training.

 ```
 PREDICTIONS_DIR=$BASE_DIR/predictions_and_metrics